stitchdata/docs/_account-security/settings/notifications/post-load-notifications.md

           5. Click **Delete this webhook**.
           6. You'll be prompted to confirm the deletion.
 Click **Delete** to continue and delete the webhook URL.

-      - title: "Disable or re-enable post-load webhook URLs"
+      - title: "Disable or re-enable post-load webhook URLs in the Stitch app"
         anchor: "disable-reenable-webhook-urls"
         summary: "How to disable or re-enable a post-load webhook URL"
         content: |